An Onion and Two White Chicks Sittin’ Around Talkin’

 So, how many times has Connolly read The Hobbit?
 “I’ve never read The Hobbit.
 Never.”
 What about Lord of the Rings?
 “Never read Lord of the Rings,” replied the 69-year-old Scottish actor.
 “I could never read Tolkien.
 I always found him unreadable … I didn’t read [the books], and I normally don’t like people who have!
 The people who love it, they’re kind of scary.
 They talk all this gobbledygook and they think of it as the Holy Grail.”

 Yeah, I’m gonna go with drunk. :D Surely Billy knows it’s dangerous to make sarcastic remarks to a journalist.
-LOL!
 Okay, I will give him the idea that some of the Tolkien fans do spout things unrecognizable to 99% of the population, and before I took the time to seriously read Tolkien and get to know some of his fans, I was also prejudiced and thought it was odd.
 But at least I had the good sense to keep my mouth shut about it, and I’m not even beholding to any of them for part of my living.

 Wait!
 Billy sobers a bit, er, I mean comes to his senses toward the end: